 Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Tax Office.
 In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of expense.
 Receivables and payables in the balance sheet are shown inclusive of GST.

-Cash flows are presented in the statement of cash flows on a gross basis.
+Cash flows are presented in the Consolidated Statement of Cash Flows on a gross basis.

 (q) Rounding amounts